moar55/Best-Calc-Ever/README.md

 @author: Omar Hossam Ahmed

-Specail thanks to Carlos Gomez on stackoverflow for sharing his idea for a GUI calculator : http://stackoverflow.com/users/479752/carlos-gomez.
+Specail thanks to Carlos Gomez on stackoverflow for sharing his idea on ActionLIsteners in a GUI calculator : http://stackoverflow.com/users/479752/carlos-gomez.